Apurwa599/Calculate-_summary-_statistics/README.md

 8.Learning Outcome:
 - Gained hands-on experience in data analysis
 - Learned how to calculate and interpret summary statistics
-- Improved data visualization and analytical skills
+- Improved data visualization and analytical skills.